jafman33/narwhal/readme.md

 ### 1.2 Project Requirements
 The project objectives are laid out by the following 7 feature requests:
 1. Talent profiles: Narwhal provides an intuitive and fun UI that allows talent to create profiles where they
-	-	can visualize an overview of their profile progress to incentivize users to fully complete profiles
+	- can visualize an overview of their profile progress to engage users to fully complete their profiles!
-	-	can easily input both pre-populated and manually entered content
+	- can easily input both pre-populated and manually entered content.
 	- can provide information about their availability, skills, objective, and much more!
+	- automatically get matched with projects that meet one or more of their skills and talents.
 2. Program manager profiles: Intuitive and fun UI for Program Managers that allows them to break down a task.
+	- create blog-post style projects that talent can then bookmark, share, and apply to
-	-	requires both the ability to input free text and suggest text.
+	- input both free text and suggest text while searching for talent
-	-	requires the ability to search through past and active projects easily by different filters
+	- automatically get matched with active talents that meet one or more of their project requirements.
 3. Matching algorithm: Narwhal provides the ability for both talent and program managers to
 	-	perform efficient searches through active projects or talent respectively via key words
 	-	be proposed automatic matches of projects or talent respectively without the need for user input